Should you want to book a tour, please email email@example.com.

 *This was recorded prior to COVID-19 social distancing restrictions

 Information about how to apply for a secondary school place can be found on the Suffolk County Council Website here.
-Parents and carers must apply for a secondary school place for the 2021/ 2022 school year by the closing date of 31st October 2020.

 The theme this year for Anti- Bullying Week is “United Against Bullying” and all students at Ormiston Denes Academy will watch a virtual assembly during form time, to raise awareness.
 They will also be given a poster to create their own pledge against bullying, enabling us all to stand united against bullying.
 This poster will […]